Frequently Asked Questions

 (Add appx 1.2 cu.m for each all-glass door, or any large window)

-See the individual Stove details - usually a dedicated supply is used, much the same as for an electric shower or cooker.
+See the individual Stove details - A dedicated supply is essential, much the same as for a cooker or an electric shower.

 To calculate Amps: